 Maintain accurate and timely case files and documentation thereof of all contact and services

 Collect and maintain data collection required for monthly, quarterly and yearly statistics.

-Please write “FALL LEGAL INTERN (FAMILY LAW)” in the subject heading.
+Please write “SPRING LEGAL INTERN (FAMILY LAW)” in the subject heading.

 We regret that due to high volume, we are unable to respond to inquiries and will only contact those candidates selected for consideration.
 Please do not contact us via telephone or fax.
 People of color, LGBTQ individuals, and individuals with disabilities are encouraged to apply.

 Our mission at the Domestic Violence Project (DVP) is to help victims of domestic violence and their children live free of violence and abuse.
 We consider domestic violence in any type of relationship, regardless of gender or sexual identity, to be a human rights violation.